UOWD-Tech-Club/Tech-Club-Website/README.md

     Or assign an available issue to yourself from the **Project Board**.

-2. **Add to Project Board**
+2. **Update to Project Board**

     Newly created issues are automatically added to the "Backlog" column in the project board.
+Update the status of the issue regularly and do not forget to add start/end dates.

 3. **Create a Branch**

     Inside the issue, use the option to create a branch which will automatically link the issue with the created branch.

     Follow the branch naming convention based on the issue type:
-    - Feature: `feature/issue-number-brief-description`
+    - Feature: `feat/issue-number-brief-description`
     - Bug Fix: `bug/issue-number-brief-description`
     - Maintenance: `maintain/issue-number-brief-description`

-    Example: `feature/123-add-login-page`
+    Example: `feat/123-add-login-page`

 4. **Develop the Feature**